smurnik/CSC120-A7/reflection.md

 For cafe I chose to add a method with just name, and one wiht name and address

 - What worked, what didn't, what advice would you give someone taking this course in the future?

+I found instructons a little confusing, I understood the consept but couldn't tell how to apply it/ what I was supposed to do.
+TA hours helped explain.